 Aubrey M., college student and a student from our previous McLennan Community College class, European Martial Arts II.
 “Willing to get sweaty and improve your precision skills?
 Although this is a big part of learning H.E.M.A., to me it is much more.
 It is an athletic art filled with wonderful history and an open book of options concerning skills and techniques.
 It is definitely something I am willing to continue with in the future.”

-Pole Arms Sergeant, J.L., “I had 4 years of rapier training and I wanted to branch out to develop a better understanding of weapons combat.
+Scholar, J.L., (Member for 10 years and still active) “I had 4 years of rapier training and I wanted to branch out to develop a better understanding of weapons combat.
 Art of Combat European Martial Arts teaches a wide variety of sword styles along with other weapons such as pole arms.
 They use original sources and we sometimes study them during training sessions.
 A.O.C. helped me develop my own personal style of combat and gave me a better understanding of the art of swordsmanship.”

 Mr. Joseph Hamilton, Black Belt in Sil Lum Kenpo Ryu and former Armsman I at Art of Combat European Martial Arts. ” I’ve been studying martial arts for over 14 years.
 I am a black belt in Sil Lum Kenpo Ryu and I am in the process of bridging the gap between what I learned from A.O.C. and my Asian hand to hand combat style into a sword system of my own.
 One of the more formative parts of that journey has been with A.O.C.
 During my training there I solidified my knowledge of range, timing, conditioning, and power.
 The effectiveness of the sword combat training there is in my opinion at this time, unparalleled in the world of martial arts.
 This comes from not just looking at the source material, but continually testing the mettle of the techniques in active sparring situations.
 Whether it be one on one or one against many, in the end you know you will have an arsenal of techniques ready to deal with any situation effectively and efficiently.”